-Master Liveaboards requires divers to have PADI Advanced Open Water certification, or equivalent, with a minimum of 50 logged dives.
+Divers are required to have PADI Advanced Open Water certification\, or equivalent, with a minimum of 50 logged dives.

-Advanced Open Water courses can usually be completed on board (pre-booking required - please contact our reservations team: dive@masterliveaboards.com).
+\Advanced Open Water courses can usually be completed on board (pre-booking is required).

 Guests who do not fulfil the minimum certification and experience requirements may be denied participation in some or all dives.